 Planting for fall starts in July and August and you can continue to plant through September and sometimes later in the mild Carolina weather.

 Many veggies, like lettuce and spinach, can be planted in spring or fall and actually thrive and taste better when grown in cooler temperatures.
 Consider planting some crops from seed and some from plants.
 Also, stagger your planting times for a continual harvest.
-Refer to the fall crop planting guide below for more information.
+Refer to the fall crop planting guide for more information.

 Direct seeding for crops like broccoli, cabbage, and collards can produce great results.
 However, your success depends on having enough moisture available to keep the young seedlings actively growing after germination.
 If you don’t have an irrigation source, you might be better off using plant starts or starting your seeds inside.